 - When should you consider HRT in managing menopause symptoms?
 It should be noted that this treatment is the most effective way of addressing menopause symptoms.
 It is our firm medical belief that the benefits of hormone therapy far out way the health risks.

 - HRT can also be used in premature menopause.

 - How does it work?
 HRT replaces the hormones estrogen and progesterone that aren’t produced after menopause.
 Both hormones are critically important for a women’s healthy functioning and can help address most of the menopause symptoms.

 - HRT can be taken as a gel/ cream, patches, tablets or through implants

 - Benefits of HRT are the reduction/ removal of menopause symptoms.
 Also, reduces risk of Osteoporosis, reduces risk of heart attacks and cardiovascular diseases.

 N.B., HRT won’t be appropriate for all women.
 Your local GP or a doctor at Ubuntu Medical will be able to advise you once they have done a full health check-up.
 Generally speaking, HRT won’t be recommended if there is a history of high blood pressure, liver disease, heart problems or cancer.

 If Menopause symptoms are severe enough they may need treating by a GP.
 In terms of hot flushes Menopausal Hormone Therapy (MHT) and Serotonin Reuptake Inhibitors (SSRI’s) are prescribed.
 SSRIs are to be taken in low doses and treats the symptoms of menopause by affecting the chemical messages in the CNS temperature regulation.
 Your GP may also prescribe the “pill” to help manage your hot flushes as well.
 There are also some alternative medicine approaches available that your GP can discuss with you.

-At Ubuntu Medical, we also help with Endometriosis.
+At Ubuntu Medical, we also help with Menopause.